OfficeDev/office-js-docs-reference/docs/requirement-sets/common/image-coercion-requirement-sets.md

 ImageCoercion 1.1 enables conversion to an image (`Office.CoercionType.Image`) when writing data using the [`Document.setSelectedDataAsync`](/javascript/api/office/office.document#office-office-document-getselecteddataasync-member(1)) method.
 The following applications are supported.

 - Excel on Windows
+  - subscription
+  - perpetual Office 2013 and later
 - Excel on Mac
 - Excel on iPad
 - OneNote on the web
 - PowerPoint on Windows
+  - subscription
+  - perpetual Office 2013 and later
 - PowerPoint on Mac
 - PowerPoint on the web
 - PowerPoint on iPad
 - Word on Windows
+  - subscription
+  - perpetual Office 2013 and later
 - Word on Mac
 - Word on the web
 - Word on iPad